 Over the years, the faculty has consisted of some of the most talented and dedicated leaders in the specialty of orthodontics.
 Several members of the founding orthodontic faculty still remain active in the program.
 The orthodontic faculty is presently composed of approximately 50 full-time and part-time members, most of whom are practicing orthodontists.
-This broadly-based group of individuals (with advanced degrees from many different universities) is relatively large (7.00 full-time equivalents) and has many talents and strengths.
-Many are certified as diplomates of the American Board of Orthodontics, many are active in dental and orthodontic.
-Many members are internationally known for their research, teaching, and clinical orthodontic faculty, other faculty with expertise in craniofacial anatomy, communication disorders, oral surgery, endodontics, pain, periodontics, law, bioengineering, management, and psychology contribute to the curriculum.
+This broadly-based group of individuals (with advanced degrees from many different universities) is relatively large (6.00 full-time equivalents) and has many talents and strengths.
+Many are certified as diplomates of the American Board of Orthodontics, many are active in dental and orthodontic associations, and collectively they have over 1,000 years of experience in clinical orthodontics.
+Many members are internationally known for their research, teaching, and clinical ability and contribute regularly to the literature.
+In addition to strong academic and clinical orthodontic faculty, other faculty with expertise in craniofacial anatomy, communication disorders, oral surgery, endodontics, pain, periodontics, law, bioengineering, management, and psychology contribute to the curriculum.
 A large number of visiting lecturers also participate in the education of the students.
 Because of the continued study and diligence of this dedicated faculty, our program stands today as a leader in the training of orthodontists.